coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

-**Summon Shadow:** Every third level gained after 9th adds +2 HD (and the requisite base attace and base save bonus increases) to the shadowdancer's shadow companion.
+**Summon Shadow:** Every third level gained after 9th adds +2 HD (and the requisite base attace and base save bonus increases) to the shadowdancer’s shadow companion.

-**Shadow Jump:** The total distance of a shadowdancer's shadow jump doubles every two levels after 10th.
+**Shadow Jump:** The total distance of a shadowdancer’s shadow jump doubles every two levels after 10th.

 **Bonus Feats:** The epic shadowdancer gains a bonus feat (selected from